Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Rental property areas affected through The Healthy Homes Standard in Tamatea include each:
+Property rental areas that are affected with Healthy Homes Standard.
+Healthy Homes Standards in Tamatea include each:

 • Laundry